adventuremomblog

 How High is the Water at The Narrows?

-During our hike, we mostly experienced ankle and knee-deep water levels for the majority of the time.
+During our hike, we mostly experienced ankle and knee-deep water levels the majority of the time.
 There were a few instances when the water was waist-deep.

 the Narrows at Zion National Park